The probabilistic world

 \paragraph*{Conceptual status}

 The formulation of the model and the strategy for comparing the model to observation are entirely formulated in terms of probabilities.
 No other concepts enter.
 Two observations are important in this context.
 First, probabilities are not related to any ``lack of knowledge" of the observer.
-No underlying ``deterministic" reality" of eyes and the brain is assumed, for which the observer would have only limited knowledge and therefore employ probabilities.
+No underlying ``deterministic reality" of eyes and the brain is assumed, for which the observer would have only limited knowledge and therefore employ probabilities.
 Probabilities are not related to or derived from other more basic concepts.
 They are the fundamental mathematical objects of the description of the world.
 In our case the firing of neurons at different times is also independent of the issue if they are recorded or not.
-Our model formulated probabilities for all times.
-We will later formulate subsystems, for example for the possible observations after a certain outcome of the first observation.
+Our model formulates probabilities for all times.
+We will later discuss subsystems, for example for the possible observations after a certain outcome of the first observation.
 The probability distribution for this type of subsystem will depend on the outcome of the first observation.

 Second, for the comparison with experiment we do not use the often employed setting of many uncorrelated identical experiments.
 Such a setting is an idealization for a rather particular setting of uncorrelated events.
 It cannot be realized in practice for most of the situations.
 A model may compute the probability of a big asteroid to hit the earth in the coming hundred years.
 There is now way of having ``identical experiments" in this case -- either a big asteroid hits or not -- there is only one ``experiment".
 Nevertheless, we would be much more scared by a probability of 0.1 for this event, rather than $10^{-9}$.
 Probabilities have a meaning without the possibility of identical experiments.
 We will employ the notion of ``certain events" which have a probability so close to one that the event is predicted with ``certainty".
 The issue is then the construction of such events, which may be combinations of simpler events as in the example above.